-For years mobile subscribers have been used to mobile broadband at an affordable price, in many markets even for a flat fee per month regardless of usage.
+For years, mobile subscribers have been using mobile broadband at an affordable price, in many markets even for a flat fee per month regardless of usage.
 That worked well until the beginning of the “iPhone era.”

-Additionally, more and more devices such as laptops and tablets like the iPad come with mobile data broadband capabilities built-in, as they are designed to download e.g. HD video from anywhere, at any time.
+Additionally, more and more devices such as laptops and tablets come with mobile data broadband capabilities built-in, as they are designed to download content anywhere, any time.
 While some mobile operators urgently need a cost-effective way of satisfying customers’ ever-increasing hunger for more bandwidth, this is not the only driver for Wi-Fi offload.
-As devices with built-in Wi-Fi perform better in Wi-Fi networks (with speeds up to 300 Mbit/s) than in 3G/4G – especially indoors – mobile operators need to be able to deliver a good Wi-Fi-based end-user experience.
-Furthermore, with more and more new types of devices being designed specifically as “Wi-Fi only,” the operator can decrease churn and make subscribers more “sticky” by offering
+As devices with built-in Wi-Fi perform better in Wi-Fi networks (with speeds up to 1,3 Gbit/s) than in 3G/4G – especially indoors – mobile operators need to be able to deliver a good Wi-Fi-based end-user experience.
+Furthermore, with more and more new types of devices being designed specifically as “Wi-Fi only,” the operator can decrease churn and make subscribers more “sticky” by offering Wi-Fi.

 Alternative offload solutions that only focus on bypassing the packet core gateways in the mobile core will only decrease the load on these nodes and not offload the entire network including the Radio Access Network (RAN).
 Using femtocells for offloading is a way of building the 3G radio network cost-effectively, but femtocells do not provide an option of increasing the footprint quickly through partners the way that Wi-Fi does.

 Additionally most Wi-Fi-enabled devices try to establish a Wi-Fi connection as the first choice whenever available.
 Some applications can only be used on Wi-Fi.
 It is no surprise that carrier Wi-Fi has rapidly gained interest and Wi-Fi offload has become a priority among mobile operators globally.